You want to automate something in your business. Your first question is obvious: what’s this going to cost?

 Example: Lead follow-up automation

 A 5-person team spends 12 hours per week on manual lead response.
-At $25/hour loaded cost, that’s $15,600 per year.
+At $25 per hour loaded cost, that’s $15,600 per year.
 They’re also losing an estimated 30% of leads to slow response.
-According to a Harvard Business Review study by James Oldroyd (2011, updated by Drift in 2023), responding within 5 minutes makes you 100x more likely to connect than waiting 30 minutes.
+A Harvard Business Review study by James Oldroyd (2011, updated by Drift in 2023) found responding within 5 minutes makes you 100x more likely to connect than waiting 30 minutes.

 - Automation build: $6,000